Olney, Buckinghamshire: Olney Pancake Race

-Since 1445, a pancake race has been run in the town on many Pancake Days, the day before the beginning of Lent.
-Tradition records that in 1445 on Shrove Tuesday, the "Shriving Bell" rang out to signal the start of the Shriving church service.
-On hearing the bell a local housewife, who had been busy cooking pancakes in anticipation of the beginning of Lent, ran to the church, frying pan still in hand, tossing the pancake to prevent it from burning, and dressed in her kitchen apron and headscarf.
+Since 1445, a pancake race has been run in the town on many Pancake Tuesdays, the day before the beginning of Lent.
+Tradition records that on Shrove Tuesday 1445, the "Shriving Bell" signalled the start of the Shriving church service.
+On hearing the bell a local housewife, busy cooking pancakes for Lent, ran to the church, frying pan in hand, tossing the pancake to prevent it burning, still dressed in her kitchen apron and headscarf.

-The women of Olney recreate this race every Shrove Tuesday by running from the market place to the Church of St Peter and St Paul, a distance of over 400 yards.
-The traditional prize is a kiss from the verger.
-In modern times, Olney competes with the town of Liberal, Kansas, in the United States for the fastest time in either town to win the "International Pancake Race".
-There is also a children's race, run by children from the local schools.
-The children have to run a distance of about 20 yards.
-The competition was revived postwar in 1948 and has been run every year without interruption since 1950.
+The women of Olney recreate this event every Shrove Tuesday by running from the market place to the Church of St Peter and St Paul, a distance of over 400 yards.
+The traditional prize was a kiss from the verger (now a trophy and cash prize).
+The competition was revived postwar, in 1948, and has been run every year since 1950.
+Olney now competes with the town of Liberal, Kansas, USA, for the fastest time in either town to win the "International Pancake Race".
+There is also a race for local schoolchildren, a distance of about 20 yards.